 Treasury Inspector General for Tax Administration

-WASHINGTON – The Internal Revenue Service (IRS) has improved its ability to recover the use of its information systems in the event of a disaster, according to a new audit report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – An Internal Revenue Service (IRS) program designed to refer tax fraud cases for criminal investigation could improve the identification and development of additional fraud cases, according to a new study publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.